 If the trust were treated as a partnership for U.S. Federal income tax purposes, whether because there are multiple owners of the trust certificates or because any class of debt issued by the trust is classified as equity, and if, in addition, any equity interest in the trust were treated as being traded on an established securities market or as being readily tradable on a secondary market (or the substantial equivalent thereof) within the meaning of the publicly traded partnership rules, the trust could be treated under those rules as a corporation for U.S. Federal income tax purposes.
-Even if equity interests in the trust were treated as so traded or readily tradable, the trust nevertheless would not be treated as a corporation if it satisfies the exception for treatment as a corporation that applies to a publicly traded partnership at least 90 percent of whose income is passive income, which generally includes interest income, within the meaning of the publicly traded partnership rules.
-However, the opinion of Greenberg Traurig LLP relies on the terms of the trust agreement and the indenture (and the related documents) and on the parties' assumed compliance with the terms of those documents, which are intended to prevent the equity interests in the trust from being treated as so traded or readily tradable, rather than on the exception relating to passive income.
+Even if equity interests in the trust were treated as so traded or readily tradable, the trust nevertheless would not be treated as a corporation if it satisfies the exception for treatment as a corporation that applies to a publicly traded partnership at least 90 percent of whose income is passive income, which generally includes interest income, within the meaning of the trust agreement and the indenture (and the related documents) and on the parties' assumed compliance with the terms of those documents, which are intended to prevent the equity interests in the trust from being treated as so traded or readily tradeable, in the event that the notes would not be classified as indebtedness for U.S. Federal income tax purposes.